reactjs/react.dev/content/tutorial/tutorial.md

 ### Passing Data Through Props

-Let's try passing some data from our Board component to our Square component.
+Just to get our feet wet, let's try passing some data from our Board component to our Square component.

 In Board's `renderSquare` method, change the code to pass a prop called `value` to the Square: